Welcome on Christian Gogolin's homepage.

 I have finished my Master's Thesis in theoretical physics at the Julius-Maximilians-Universität Würzburg in April 2010.

 I was Visiting Student at the University of Bristol until September 2010 and have started my Ph.D. in the Quantum Information Theory group of Jens Eisert at Universität Potsdam in Oktober 2010.
 Our research group has moved to the Dahlem Center for Complex Quantum Systems at Freie Univesität Berlin.

 My main research interests are:

-- Foundation of statistical physics and thermodynamics: I am fascinated by the fundamental questions concerning the interplay of statistical mechanics and quantum mechanics, their similarities and their apparent incompatibility.
+- Foundations of statistical physics and thermodynamics: I am fascinated by the fundamental questions concerning the interplay of statistical mechanics and quantum mechanics, their similarities and their apparent incompatibility.

 I am intrigued by the long standing question to which extent the methods of statistical physics can be justified from the microscopic theory of quantum mechanics.

 - Various other topics: In addition to the above I am interested in a wide variety of questions that arise in the context of complexity theory, computer science, quantum computing, and quantum information theory in general.